-Brussels sprouts resemble baby cabbages and are so versatility in recipes with their soft, sweet and earthy taste.
+Brussels sprouts resemble baby cabbages and are so versatile in recipes with their soft, sweet and earthy taste.
 When purchasing, look for compact heads and bright green.
-Avoid any with pinholes, that can be a sign of pests.
+Avoid any pinholes, that can be a sign of pests.
 Brussels sprouts are sold on and off the stalk.

-Brussels sprouts are high in Vitamin C and Vitamin K, which is valued for its anti-inflammatory properties.
+Brussels sprouts are high in Vitamin C and Vitamin K, which are valued for their anti-inflammatory properties.
 They are a good source of folate, manganese, Vitamin B6, dietary fiber, choline, copper, Vitamin B1, potassium, phosphorus, and omega-3 fatty acids.

 INSTANT POT RECIPES WITH BRUSSELS SPROUTS

 - Brussels Sprouts with Bacon & Garlic

 - Bangin’ Brussel Sprouts from Pressure Luck Cooking

 Cabbage is a rich source of vitamin C and vitamin K amongst other nutrients.
 It’s another vegetable high in fiber, which is why raw cabbage can sometimes cause a bit of flatulence.
 Nevertheless, it has many health benefits and research suggests that cruciferous vegetables, including cabbage, may have protective effects against cancer.